ashweeni-b/c-practice-problems/20-printing-numbers/README.md

 ## Printing numbers

 ### Problem Statement
-To print numbers from 1 to 100 using loops
+To print numbers using loops

 ---

 ### Input
 No input.

 ### Output
 Prints the numbers on new line